jyc228/keth-client/README.md

 callback function, `this` is bound to `EthereumClient`.
 You need to use the client bound to `this` when using the API.
-For single types, the `batch` function is sufficient, but if you want to request functions with different return types simultaneously, you can use the `batch2`, `batch3` extension functions.
+For single types, the `batch` function is sufficient, but if you want to request functions with different return types simultaneously, you can use the `batch` extension functions.
 The `batchSize` property also applies here.

 ```kotlin